 - Seal the dough firmly around the edges and between each lump of filling.

 - Now take your ravioli cutter if you have one and cut out the individual ravioli, ensuring they’re tightly sealed so the filling can’t escape.
+You can also see Roberta demonstrate the technique in the video below.

 Cooking the Ravioli